Task 1. China Urbanisation

 Poverty

-4. Explain two PULL factors causing people to leave rural areas and move to the city.
+5. Explain three (3) PULL factors causing people to leave rural areas and move to the city.

 Explain three (3) pull factors causing people to leave rural areas and move to the city.